 Thyroiditis–the inflammation of your thyroid gland

-THYROIDITIS is is an umbrella term to describe several conditions concerning the inflammation of the thyroid gland, of which Hashimoto’s disease is just one.
+THYROIDITIS is is an umbrella term to describe several conditions concerning the inflammation, or the attack, of the thyroid gland, of which Hashimoto’s disease is just one.

 Symptoms of thyroiditis can first fall in the hyper end of the range (anxiety, nervousness high heartrate or palpitations, heat intolerance, etc), then end up being the same as hypothyroidism, including fatigue, weight gain, concentration problems, swelling and more.
 When treatment is finally needed, it’s the same as for patients with general hypothyroidism–natural desiccated thyroid.

 THYROIDITIS includes all the following:

 Hashimoto’s Disease, aka Hashi’s, is the most common form of thyroiditis and is the most common cause of being hypothyroid, even if other patients can become hypo without a autoimmune reason.
 Antibodies are present, showing an attack on your thyroid, whether anti-TPO or anti-thyroglobulin.
 A few might also carry antibodies for Graves’ disease.
 The underlying cause leans towards your genetics, but environmental triggers also play a role–foods you eat, stress, infections and more.
 The book Hashimoto’s: Taming the Beast is a good reference about Hashi’s, plus information on all triggers that can affect the antibodies, and how patients have learned to get their antibodies down.
 The book purposely avoids long stories to chug through, since many Hashi’s patients can have brain fog.

 This happens after the birth of a baby, is common, and may play a role in post-partum depression.
 Antibodies will be present and you may have no pain in the thyroid at all!
 It will start out with symptoms of hyperthyroidisim, including a fast heartrate, easy weight loss, feeling nervous, tired, and not liking heat.
 It will move into hypothyroidism, and some women will remain hypothyroid the rest of their lives, while others will have a remission.
 Cause is not always known.